 Our Lead Pastor

-In addition to his role as a pastor with All Saints, he serves on the faculty of Western Seminary.
-As a professor, he focuses on biblical spirituality, Christian formation, church worship, and the history of philosophy.
-He holds a Doctor of Education degree with a focus on spiritual formation (Southern Seminary), a Master of Theology (Western Seminary), and a Master of Arts in Biblical and Theological Studies (Western Seminary).
-He hosts the Food Trucks in Babylon Podcast and is the current vice president of the Northwest Chapter of the Evangelical Theological Society.
+In addition to his work with All Saints, he is on the faculty as a professor at Western Seminary.
+He holds a Doctor of Education (Southern Baptist Theological Seminary), a Master's in Theology (Western Seminary), and a Master of Arts in Biblical and Theological Studies (Western Seminary).
+He hosts the Food Trucks in Babylon Podcast with his friend Todd Miles and is the current president of the Evangelical Theological Society Northwest Chapter.
+You can see more at andrewpack.org.